mdditt2000/k8s-bigip-ctlr/user_guides/ipam/README.md

-# F5 IPAM Controller User Guide
+# F5 IPAM Controller User Guide - Updated

-The F5 IPAM Controller is a Docker container that allocates IP addresses from an static list for hostnames.
-The F5 IPAM Controller watches CRD resources and consumes the hostnames within each resource.
+The F5 IPAM Controller is a Docker container that allocates IP addresses from an static list or Infoblox based on hostname.
+The F5 IPAM Controller watches CRD resources and consumes the hostname within each resource. **Note** This user-guide has been updated for CIS 2.7

 This diagram demonstrates the IPAM solution